bhartiy/learnsellacious/pages/28.settings/permissions/docs.md

 ![](Screenshot%202020-06-04%20at%204.57.04%20PM.png)

+These are the component wise permissions-

+## Global:

 <br>**Sellacious backend login**: The account login from the backend of the sellacious.
 <br>**Inherited**: Inherited represents the parent categories are to be inherited to the child categories.
 <br>**Allowed**: You can opt to choose to allow the user group accessing that particular option by clicking on allowed button.